xXleowXx/gitlab-charts/doc/installation/operator.md

 # GitLab Operator **(FREE SELF)**

-Note:
+NOTE:
-If you are looking on various approaches to integrate GitLab with Openshift, we recommend to read [the OpenShift and GitLab](https://docs.gitlab.com/ee/install/openshift_and_gitlab)  page.
+If you are want to integrate GitLab with Openshift, we recommend the [OpenShift and GitLab documentation](https://docs.gitlab.com/ee/install/openshift_and_gitlab/index.html).

 GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for managing the lifecycle and upgrades of a GitLab instance.
 The GitLab Operator strengthens the support of OpenShift from GitLab, but is intended to be as native to Kubernetes as for OpenShift.
 The GitLab Operator provides a method of synchronizing and controlling various